pfelk/ansible/README.md

 ### Define the host you want to deploy the ELK stack to
 Provide your target IP address in `ansible-pfelk/hosts` under `elk`, the ELK stak will be installed to this target.

-### Change current folder to ansible-pfelk/ then deploy the playbook
+### Change current folder to ansible-pfelk/ then deploy the stack
 ```
 $ cd ansible-pfelk/
 $ ansible-playbook -i hosts --ask-become deploy-stack.yml